PayPal Friends Family Scam: How to Spot and Avoid It

 Step 2: The Payment Method Request

-When it comes time to pay, the PayPal Friends Family scam operator makes the defining request: pay via PayPal Friends and Family rather than Goods and Services.
-This request is typically justified with one of several plausible-sounding explanations — to avoid PayPal fees that would be passed on to the buyer, because the seller’s Goods and Services account is not yet set up, because the platform used doesn’t support commercial payments, or simply as a personal preference that the seller frames as standard practice.
-None of these justifications are legitimate reasons for a commercial payment to be made via Friends and Family.
+When it comes time to pay, the scammer makes the defining request: pay via PayPal Friends and Family rather than Goods and Services.
+This is typically justified with one of several plausible-sounding explanations — to avoid PayPal fees that would be passed on to the buyer, because the seller’s Goods and Services account is not yet set up, because the platform used doesn’t support commercial payments, or simply as a personal preference framed as standard practice.
+None of these justifications are legitimate — they are the script of the PayPal Friends Family scam.

 Step 3: The Payment Is Made